Skip to main content

 UK Delegation to the Fourteenth Session of the UN Committee of Experts on Global Geospatial Information Management.
 L>R James Norris (OS), Isabella McGuinness (GC), Jamie Clark (GC), David Henderson, Head of Delegation (OS)

-Isabella McGuinness, Senior Policy Advisor at the Geospatial Commission, shares her experience attending the UN Committee of Experts on Global Geospatial Information Management (UN-GGIM) 14th Session in New York.
+Isabella McGuinness, Senior Policy Advisor, shares her experience attending the UN Committee of Experts on Global Geospatial Information Management (UN-GGIM).

-The UK has played an active role within UN-GGIM from its original concept through to its growth and development into the leading forum to discuss geospatial information on a global state.
-The UK delegation was made up of representatives from Ordnance Survey and the Geospatial Commission and is an opportunity for the UK to demonstrate geospatial leadership and capability.
+The UK has played an active role within UN-GGIM from its original concept through to its growth and development into the leading forum to discuss geospatial information on a global stage.
+The UK delegation was made up of representatives from Ordnance Survey and the Geospatial Commission and the meeting offered an opportunity for the UK to demonstrate geospatial leadership and capability.
 Ordnance Survey acts as the Secretariat for the UK Delegation, leads and coordinates UK involvement, and acts as Head of UK Delegation during the Committee of Expert meetings on behalf of the Geospatial Commission.

 The side events at the start of the week included the meeting of the High-level Group for their Fourth Plenary meeting.
 The High-level Group leads the Committee of Experts work on the UN Integrated Geospatial Information Framework (UN-IGIF) and provides strategic guidance which enables countries to prepare and implement geospatial action plans.